SkyTemple/c-of-time/rust/README.md

   (`#![no_std]`, etc.) and the `patches!` macro, where you can insert your own patch definitions.
 - Remove the `../patches/patch.cotpatch` file.
 This is an example C patch glue code.
 - Remove the contents of `../src/main.c`.
 This is an example C patch.
-- From `../src/item_effects.c`, remove the `ItemElixir` function.
-This is an example item effect.
-Also remove it from the switch case in `CustomApplyItemEffect`.
-Leave everything else as it is.
-- From `../src/move_effects.c`, remove the `MoveBodyPress` function.
-This is an example move effect.
-Also remove it from the switch case in `CustomApplyMoveEffect`.
-Leave everything else as it is.
+- From `../src/item_effects.c`, remove the `ItemElixir` function and stub out `CustomApplyItemEffect` to just return false.
+- From `../src/move_effects.c`, remove the `MoveBodyPress` function and stub out `CustomApplyMoveEffect` to just return false.
-- From `../src/special_processes.c`, remove the `SpChangeBorderColor` function.
-This is an example special process.
+- From `../src/special_processes.c`, remove the `SpChangeBorderColor` function and stub out `CustomScriptSpecialProcessCall` to just return false.
-  Also remove it from the switch case in `CustomScriptSpecialProcessCall`.
-Leave everything else as it is.

 ## Cleaning up
 Sometimes it might be neccesary to clean build artifacts.
 For this you have two options: